Quintet (grappling)

-Quintet (stylized as QUINTET) is a 5-on-5, winner stays on, Japanese grappling promotion created by mixed martial arts legend Kazushi Sakuraba.
-Quintet is broadcast on UFC Fight Pass.
-Sakuraba developed Quintet with friend and former UFC champion Josh Barnett.
-In July 2017, Sakuraba visited Las Vegas to attend the ceremony honoring his induction into the UFC Hall of Fame.
-While in Las Vegas, Sakuraba pitched the concept of Quintet to Ant Evans, the content officer for UFC Fight Pass.
-Evans loved the idea and worked with Sakuraba to further develop the concept before ultimately signing Quintet to a long-term deal with UFC Fight Pass.
+Quintet (stylized as QUINTET) is a Japanese submission grappling promotion created by mixed martial artist Kazushi Sakuraba that uses a 5-on-5, winner-stays-on format.
+It debuted on April 11, 2018 on UFC Fight Pass.

+Sakuraba developed Quintet with former UFC champion Josh Barnett.
+In July 2017, while in Las Vegas, Sakuraba pitched the concept of Quintet to Ant Evans, the content officer for UFC Fight Pass.
+Evans worked with Sakuraba to further develop the concept before ultimately signing Quintet to a long-term deal with UFC Fight Pass.